 Huawei OceanStor Dorado: NVME

-reviewer1510488 says in a Dell EMC PowerMax NVMe review
+reviewer1510488 says in a Dell PowerMax NVMe review

 Senior BDM at a tech services company with 51-200 employees